-SD-WAN can also provide central orchestration and management, and along with that, network simplification.
-This can help Managed Service Provider’s to provide an improved service reducing the time to deploy sites (shops) and services, which can be critical for retailers, who often need to respond quickly to market requirements.
-As SD-WAN is an overlay technology that can be layered on top of the underlay, it can be deployed onto existing connectivity, whether that be traditional MPLS, Direct Internet or even 4G/5G.
+SD-WAN can also provide central orchestration and management and, along with that, network simplification.
+This can help Managed Service Providers to provide an improved service reducing the time required to deploy sites (shops) and services, which can be critical for retailers who often need to respond quickly to market requirements.
+As SD-WAN is an overlay technology that can be positioned on top of the underlay, it can be deployed onto existing connectivity, whether that be traditional MPLS, Direct Internet or even 4G/5G.
 This provides retailers with real freedom of choice when it comes to procuring connectivity services.

 Enhancing the in-store experience

 The use of technology in-store is rapidly growing as consumers demand a far more integrated shopping experience, with the lines increasingly blurred as to what happens in a physical retail store and what happens online.
-It is no longer enough to simply offer products – consumers want a shopping experience; from free charging hubs, streamed TVs, smart mirrors, video, and digital signage to the scanning of codes – the pressure on retailers to make a consumer’s experience engaging and integrated as possible is a clear trend and one that shows no sign of slowing.
+It is no longer enough to simply offer products – consumers want a shopping experience; from free charging hubs, streamed TVs, smart mirrors, video, and digital signage to the scanning of codes – the pressure on retailers to make a consumer’s experience as engaging and integrated as possible is a clear trend and one that shows no sign of slowing.

-To fulfil customer expectations and to utilize these technologies, retailers need to fundamentally check that their networks are fit for purpose, reliable and secure.
-SD-WAN solves the challenge of enhancing the in-store experience by improving network uptime, performance and redundancy.
-It also provides the retailer with the ability to support modern technologies, and the latest cloud-based apps, whilst also prioritizing business-critical applications such as payments.
+To fulfil customer expectations and utilise these technologies, retailers must fundamentally check that their networks are fit for purpose, reliable, and secure.
+SD-WAN solves the challenge of enhancing the in-store experience by improving network uptime, performance, and redundancy.
+It also provides the retailer with the ability to support modern technologies and the latest cloud-based apps whilst also prioritising business-critical applications such as payments.

-It is more important than ever for brands to protect their reputation as consumers expect excellent customer service each time they shop.
-Online review sites and social media platforms are an open source for consumers to criticize a single bad experience, no matter how big or small.
+It is more important than ever for brands to protect their reputation, as consumers expect excellent customer service each time they shop.
+Online review sites and social media platforms are an open source for consumers to criticise a single bad experience, no matter how big or small.
 Whether that be the speed of service, an issue at checkout or payment – depending on the need and ability of a competitor it could see consumers shopping elsewhere and ultimately harming the brand’s reputation.